 The cru9 Brand

 Why the name CRU9?
 A playful twist on the French wine term ‘cru’, sometimes translated as “growth”, and Faythe – the 9th and youngest child – her evolution.
-Handcrafted California wines with a purpose.
+Craft California wines on mission.
 Faythe’s love of wine drew her to the California vineyards.
 The 9th child’s passion for serving people, being an advocate for their success, laid the foundation for the CRU9 brand.
-CRU9 supports and gives to House of Hope and Dorothy’s House – Iowa and Alternatives Pregnancy Center.
+CRU9 sponsors and gives to House of Hope and Dorothy’s House – Iowa and Alternatives Pregnancy Center.
 CRU9 meticulously sources beautiful fruit from Sonoma and Napa Valley to make into wines that vintner, Faythe, and the team love to make, drink, and share.
 CRU9 wines are liquid liaisons, sparking conversations, relationships, and awareness.
 You can order online and know that your purchase is helping families thrive and advocating for survivors of human trafficking, domestic violence, and homelessness.

 “I truly enjoy a bottle of wine that indulges all of my senses and is a representative for positive change.
 My motivation to create CRU9 emanated from generations of my family; I come from a long line of entrepreneurs.
 And perhaps it’s in my blood.
 Grandpa Charles made his own hooch out of Cole’s Auto Garage in Lawler, Iowa, during prohibition; I’ve had that same itch to make my own brand… wine style of course.
 That’s a great story to be shared over a bottle of wine someday.
 I have owned and managed my own businesses since I was 27.
 Each of those businesses and all those lessons turned into a fine blend for the creation of CRU9.”
 Faythe